 Do not change any other options.
+You must restart Interaction Server for these option values to take effect.

 If client authentication is not required, set the option require-clientauthentication to false and omit all procedures relevant to generation and manipulation of client certificates.